mspnp/samples/Reliability/HealthProbesSample/Readme.md

 ## Health Probes code sample

-### instructions
+### Instructions

 Open the .net core solution under "ResiliencyHealthProbesSample" using VS 2019

 Edit the connection string in appsettings.json, so it points to an existing SQL Azure database server.

-The Sample checks for a valid SQl connection to consider the service as healthy
+The Sample checks for a valid SQL connection to consider the service as healthy

-If you want to publish this sample to an Azure App Service by using Visuall Studio, follow [these instructions](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019)
+If you want to publish this sample to an Azure App Service by using Visual Studio, follow [these instructions](https://learn.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure)